-Property, plant and equipment includes right-of-use assets of €3,593 thousand (2019:
+Property, plant and equipment includes right-of-use assets of EUR 3,593 thousand (2022: EUR 4,153 thousand) related to leased properties that do not meet the definition of investment property (see Note 38(A)(i)).

-Impairment loss and subsequent reversal
+Β. Impairment loss and subsequent reversal